By Carol Stiffler

 “We treat our bodies as if there’s something wrong with them,” Weller said.
 “If you give them the right support and nutrition, we could be healthier.”

 People tend to be quick to take care of medical emergencies – like a heart attack – and take medications to address symptoms but not getting to the root of what caused the heart struggle in the first place, Weller said.
 She believes many of our physical and emotional struggles are rooted in our gut and nutrition.
-When it comes to prostate health, supplements like Prostadine help regulate the production of testosterone and supports bladder function.
-And to back all of this up, there are tons of Prostadine customer reviews mentioned on their website.

 Her naturopathic practice, located in a new outbuilding on her family’s property at H-135 and County Road 415, aims to help clients find and address the root causes for what ails using natural, non-invasive methods to heal.